Botswana

 Botswana Institute of Chartered Accountants (BICA)

-BICA was established in 1990 following the adoption of the Accountants Act 1988, which has subsequently been repealed and replaced by the Accountants Act 2010, as the body responsible for regulating the accountancy profession under the oversight of the Botswana Accountant Oversight Authority.
-The BICA is a mandatory membership organization comprising auditors, accountants, and firms.
-The institute’s responsibilities are to: (i) establish, develop, and implement the Botswana Professional Accountancy Qualification; (ii) establish and monitor compliance with initial professional development and continuing professional development requirements; (iii) oversee professional examinations; (iv) implement an quality assurance review system for Non-Audit Member Firms who are not Certified Auditors; (v) establish and publish of a Code of Ethics in line with the IESBA’s Code of Ethics for Professional Accountants; (vi) investigate and discipline members for professional misconduct; and (vii) maintain registers of professional accountants, distinguishing between practicing certificate and non-practicing certificate holders, and member firms.
+BICA was established in 1990 as the body responsible for regulating the accountancy profession, now under the oversight of the Botswana Accountant Oversight Authority.
+The BICA is a mandatory membership organization comprising accountants and accounting firms.
+The Institute’s responsibilities are to: (i) establish, develop, and implement the Botswana Chartered Accountancy Qualification; (ii) establish and monitor compliance with initial professional development and continuing professional development requirements; (iii) oversee professional examinations; (iv) implement a quality assurance review system for Non-Audit Member Firms (v) establish and publish of a Code of Ethics in line with the IESBA’s Code of Ethics for Professional Accountants; (vi) investigate and discipline members for professional misconduct; and (vii) maintain registers of members and member firms.

 In addition to being a member of IFAC, BICA is a member of the Pan African Federation of Accountants.